Margot Bryant: Coronation Street

 Bryant's most notable role came later in life, playing the timid, elderly Minnie Caldwell in the soap opera Coronation Street, a role she occupied from 1960 to 1976, over the course of 987 episodes.
 The character's life tended to revolve around her ginger tomcat, Bobby.
 Caldwell was a diminutive figure, with a distracted manner and often appeared drinking milk stout in the snug of the soap's public house, the Rovers Return Inn.

 The character, consequently, was a put upon companion of her two friends, busybody Martha Longhurst (played by Lynne Carol) and battle-axe Ena Sharples (played by Violet Carson).
 On the formation of the trio, the show's creator Tony Warren explained, "I noticed that whenever you get tough, old viragos, they've got henchmen.
 Generally had a talkative one, who could be shouted down, and a silent one, who nodded but was a bit rebellious."

 Bryant suffered severe memory loss in March 1976 and was unable to continue in the role; her penultimate episode involved her reading her lines off prompts and on props such as her handbag.
 Her final episode was broadcast in April 1976, with Minnie leaving the street to live with an old friend, Handel Gartside (played by Harry Markham), in Derbyshire.
-Bryant never returned to the programme and her character had died off-screen by 2008, when returning former character Jed Stone (played by Kenneth Cope) was seen visiting Minnie's grave.
+Bryant never returned to the programme and her character had died off-screen by 2008 (her character being born circa 1901, presumably long before), when returning former character Jed Stone (played by Kenneth Cope) was seen visiting Minnie's grave.